Stuff I do

 Tinobsy Status: Complete

 PICKLE is my latest idea of a programming language, designed around some clever syntactic features that allows embedding of arbitrary string data inside the code, as well as user-definable custom operators and operator overloading.
-Currently PICKLE itself is only described in a series of blog posts, but Tinobsy, the underlying type system and garbage collector that will soon form PICKLE, has been implemented here.
+Currently PICKLE itself is only a concept described in a series of blog posts.

 uLisp fork